MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-silent-account-configuration.md

 ## Enable silent configuration

+Using Group Policy:

-1. Use Group Policy to enable silent configuration.
+1. Enable silent configuration.
 For info, see [Silently configure OneDrive using Windows 10 or domain credentials](use-group-policy.md#SilentConfig).

-2. Use Group Policy to specify the maximum OneDrive size that will download automatically in silent configuration.
+2. Optionally, specify the maximum OneDrive size that will download automatically in silent configuration.
 For info, see [Configure the maximum OneDrive size for downloading all files automatically](use-group-policy.md#MaxOneDriveSize).
+Note that if you enable Files ON-Demand, OneDrive will ignore the maximum size value.

-3. Optionally, use Group Policy to set the default location for the OneDrive folder.
+3. Optionally, set the default location for the OneDrive folder.
 For info, see [Set the default location for the OneDrive folder](use-group-policy.md#DefaultRootDir).

+> [!TIP]
+> To test single sign-on, run OneDrive setup using the /silent parameter and enter your user name.
+Setup should not prompt for credentials.

+> [!NOTE]
+> Silent configuration won't work on devices for which you've required multi-factor authentication.

 ## Send feedback
 <a name="sendfeedback"> </a>